rfoliveirax/Coding-Challenge/README.md

 # PromptHub Coding Challenge

 ## Summary

-Your task is to implement a simple web application with a Laravel backend and Vue frontend that takes a user input and runs it through a two-step LLM prompt.
+Your task is to implement a simple web application with a Laravel backend and Vue frontend that takes a user input and runs it through a two-step LLM prompt then render the output.
 User input will consist of two fields:

 1. A question posed by the user
 2. A modifier that will transform the output of the first prompt in some way defined by the user _(ex. translate to another language or rephrase to use a particular tone or accent)_.